Non-SportingMediumNetherlands

 Temperament & Personality

-This breed tends to suit homes looking for a adaptable, alert, bright companion, with daily rhythms shaped by moderate energy, moderate barking, and low drooling.
+This breed tends to suit homes looking for a friendly, alert, bright companion, with daily rhythms shaped by moderate energy, moderate barking, and low drooling.

 Coat type